jeeliz/jeelizFaceFilter/README.md

 In all cases, you need to have WebRTC implemented in the web browser, otherwise FaceFilter API will not be able to get the webcam video feed.
 There are the compatibility tables from [caniuse.com](https://caniuse.com/) : [WebGL1](https://caniuse.com/#feat=webgl), [WebGL2](https://caniuse.com/#feat=webgl2), [WebRTC](https://caniuse.com/#feat=stream).

-If you meet a compatibility error, please post an issue on this repository.
-If this is a problem with the webcam access, please first retry after closing all the application which could use your device (Skype, Messenger, other browser windows, ...).
+If a compatibility error is triggered, please post an issue on this repository.
+If this is a problem with the webcam access, please first retry after closing all applications which could use your device (Skype, Messenger, other browser tabs and windows, ...).
 Please include :
 * a screenshot of [webglreport.com - WebGL1](http://webglreport.com/?v=1) (about your `WebGL1` implementation),
 * a screenshot of [webglreport.com - WebGL2](http://webglreport.com/?v=2) (about your `WebGL2` implementation),
 * the log from the web console,